ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ## Steps
 ### 1. Clone the GitHub repository
-Clone the repository containing the sample code for this tutorial.
+Clone the repository that contains the sample code used in this tutorial.
 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```